pipitmacintosh/would-you-survive-horror/README.md

 Will you become:
 - The Final Survivor
 - The Curious Victim
+- The Horror Movie Veteran
 - The Secret Villain
+- The Chaos Goblin
-- The One Who Opens the Cursed Door
+- The Background Survivor

 Inspired by classic horror movie tropes, VHS aesthetics, and terrible decisions.